 A majority of U.S. bills have traces of drugs on them.

-CNN reported in 2009 that 90 percent of paper money in circulation contains traces of cocaine.
+A 2009 study by chemist Yuegang Zuo of the University of Massachusetts Dartmouth found that 85 percent to 95 percent of paper money in circulation contains traces of cocaine.
 In Detroit, Los Angeles, Miami, Boston and a few other major cities, bills showed traces of cocaine 100 percent of the time.
-Compare that to Tokyo and Beijing, where the percentage was much lower at only 20 percent.
+Compare that to China and Japan, where the percentage was much lower at only 20 percent and 12 percent, respectively.

 A bill’s life expectancy is no longer than 15 years.